Stoniye/Yearbook-Template/README.md

 ---

-## How customize the Website
+## How to customize the Website

 - Upload all pictures to the `image/pictures` folder. (supported: .png, .jpeg, .jpg)
 - Upload student pictures to the `image/student` folder. (supported: .png, .jpeg, .jpg)
-- Upload teacher pictures to the `image/teacher` folder. (supported: .png, .jpeg, .jpg, .mp4)
+- Upload teacher pictures to the `image/teacher` folder. (supported: .png, .jpeg, .jpg, .mp4, .mov, .MOV)

 Next, navigate to the `json` folder.
 Inside, you'll find two files: `peopleData.json` and `pictureData.json`.
 These files allow you to add students, teachers, and pictures.
 I have included some examples to show you how the system works.